Are you organising a walking holiday?

 Holiday house to let in Derbyshire near Belper with 9 bedrooms, sleeps 20, Pet friendly, Cot Available.View Turpins Cottage

-Large holiday house in Devon near Ilfracombe with 10 bedrooms, sleeps 20, No pets, Pub within 1 mile, Cot Available.View Beechwood House
+Large family holiday rental in Devon near Totnes with 9 bedrooms, sleeps 20, No pets, Barbecue, Ground Floor Facilities, Golf nearby, Pub within 1 mile, Cot Available, Swimming Pool.View Wisteria House

 Dogs are often included on the guest list for walking holidays - lots of the self-catering accommodation featured is ideal for groups looking for dog friendly holiday cottages.
 Houses can be rented for a week - a weekend or a short break, details of accommodation discounts and proximity of properties to road and rail transport is detailed.
 If you would like help deciding where to go on your walking holiday please contact us - there are incredible hiking routes throughout UK and we'd be happy to advise.